 What is the basis of authority?
 Does it lie solely in Scripture or is it Scripture and a little bit of tradition?
 How much of a role should tradition play?
 As we continue with Part Two of “Scripture and Tradition,” we consider an example of what can happen when we allow our traditions to become more important than God’s Law.

 In this passage of Mark, Jesus points out to the Pharisees how they follow the law of their traditions over the law of scripture.
 This reminds us that many times in our attempts to keep God’s law, we, like the Pharisees, tend to develop our own rules and regulations – and we think that by keeping them, that we’re actually keeping God’s law!

-It's easy for local congregations to become comfortable and allow our outreach to neighbors and friends to wane.
-But the pattern of our Lord is a passionate commitment to spread the good news of the kingdom of God.
-In this message from Matthew 9:36-38, Alistair Begg explains that taking our responsibility to share the gospel seriously means making Jesus' priorities our own by seeing those around us clearly, caring deeply, thinking properly, and praying fervently.Matthew 9:35-38
+It's easy for local congregations to become comfortable and allow our outreach to neighbors and friends to wane, but our Lord demonstrated a pattern of passionate commitment to spread the good news of the kingdom of God.
+In this message, Alistair Begg explains what it means to take our responsibility to share the Gospel seriously.
+Jesus’ priorities are reflected in our lives when we see those around us clearly, care deeply, think properly, and pray fervently.Matthew 9:35-38

 Zaccheus was a rich man who was lost.
 But he knew one thing: he wanted to see who Jesus was, and when he sought Jesus, He found that God was pursuing him.
 Alistair Begg explains that in the story of Zaccheus we see the essence of Christmas.
 This Jesus is Immanuel, God with us, and he has come “to save his people from their sins.”
 The story of Christmas is the story of God giving himself to seek and save helpless sinners, and he still calls out today to all who will acknowledge their need.